Types Migrated from WPF to System.Xaml

 XAML Language Feature

 Although System.Xaml may not have specific support classes, the general logic for processing language features for the XAML language now resides in System.Xaml and its implemented XAML readers and XAML writers.
 For example, x:TypeArguments is an attribute that is processed by XAML readers and XAML writers from System.Xaml implementations; it can be noted in the XAML node stream, has handling in the default (CLR-based) XAML schema context, has a XAML type-system representation, and so on.
-As a result, the reference documentation for all XAML language-level features is a subtopic for XAML Services and that general area of the .NET Framework documentation set, instead of being part of the WPF documentation set as a subtopic of Advanced (as is still the case in 3.5 documentation sets).
+As a result, the reference documentation for all XAML language-level features is a subtopic for XAML Services and that general area of the .NET Framework documentation set, instead of being part of the WPF documentation set as a subtopic of Advanced (Windows Presentation Foundation) (as is still the case in 3.5 documentation sets).

 The ValueSerializer class supports type conversion to a string, particularly for XAML serialization cases where serialization may require multiple modes or nodes in the output.
 In .NET Framework 3.5 and .NET Framework 3.0, the ValueSerializer for WPF was in the WindowsBase assembly.
 In the .NET Framework 4, the ValueSerializer class is in System.Xaml and is intended for any XAML extensibility scenario, not just for those that build on WPF.
 IValueSerializerContext (a supporting service) and DateTimeValueSerializer (a specific subclass) are also migrated to System.Xaml.